bortch/Revealable/readme.md

     uint16[] private _ids;
 ```

-We started by defining a symmetric encryption function.
-Here we have taken CTR, but there are other alternatives.
+We started by defining a bijective encryption function.
+Here we have taken CTR, but there are other alternatives. bijective means that the encryption function is reversible.

 The artist will be able to encrypt his array of values into an array of ciphered values using the chosen encryption function.